Haritha-ry/simple-portfolio-website/README.md

 Technologies Used 🛠

-HTML,CSS- for structuring and styling.
+-HTML,CSS- for structuring and styling.

-BOOTSTRAP
+-BOOTSTRAP

 Bootstrap is a powerful CSS framework that makes it easy to create a responsive and stylish portfolio website.